All Episodes

 So it'll be coming up on TNT.

-Everybody should be watching for that and we'll keep you informed about when it'll be around.
+Everybody should be watching for that, and we'll keep you informed about when it'll be around.

 Yeah, absolutely.

-All right, well, be that as it may, maybe all of this actually winds into your new book a little bit.
+Maybe all of this actually winds into your new book a little bit.

 It winds in a certain way into the key.